rohit725/CSV-Plotter/README.md

 # CSV-Plotter
 Python Desktop Application

-A desktop application which loads a dataframe and generate different type of plots such as-
+A desktop application which loads csv files into a dataframe and generate different type of plots such as-
   1. Scatter Plot
   2. Line Plot
   3. Bar Plot